 That said, insurance premiums will likely increase.
 A major problem with Obamacare is that it failed to draw in healthy young people to subsidize higher-cost health-care users.
 Without a mandate, this ain’t gonna get better.

-How Health Insurance Works: What Are the Costs?
+How Does Health Insurance Work?
+Understanding the Costs

 Many people focus on the premiums associated with their health insurance policy.
 But premiums are only part of the story, and they are, in my opinion, where Obamacare really failed.
 The failure becomes quite apparent when you look at the total cost of your health care under the most affordable — i.e. lowest-premium — policies.